North Cornwall APA.

 North Cornwall AP Academy Deed of Variation – 18 September 2017

 North Cornwall APA PPSG Declaration of Interests 2018

 Richard Triggs – Principal, North Cornwall

 Richard graduated from Plymouth University with a first class honours degree in Biological Science (BSc Hons).
 He then attended Exeter University to complete PGCE in Science/PE.
-Richard taught Science at Brannel since 2000, along with a pastoral role as Head of House.
-He has always been committed to making a positive difference to the most challenging pupils in his care.
-Richard is fortunate enough to have played football for the County Senior team, and now coaches an under 10’s team, keeps fit primarily by cycling, but enjoys many sports.
+Richard previously taught Science at Brannel School, along with a pastoral role as Head of House.
+He has always been committed to making a positive difference for all of the pupils in his care.
+Richard is fortunate enough to have played football for the County Senior team, but now keeps fit primarily by cycling.
 He enjoys spending time with his family (wife and two children).

 Nathan Hayes, Vice Principal: